jamiekimyu/interactive_faces/README.md

 # Project Idea

-This project aims to build a smart locker.
-Depending on who approaches the box, the system will react differently:
+We built a smart locker; depending on who approaches the box, the system will react differently:
 - Owner of the box --> automatically open
 - Intruder(Preinputted into the database and recognized by the owner as hostile) --> the system will 1)send a notification to the user via a mobile app that 911 has been called and 2)light up a red alarm light.
 - Stranger --> the mobile app will send a picture from the camera on the smart locker to the user and ask the user if they want to give permission to this stranger to open the locker

+The box automatically locks when closed - this is done through a pressure sensor mounted on the door which is connected to a servo.

 # Team